Unhappy Alonso accuses FIA of 'incompetence'

 "They were not very professional.
 I missed one corner and gave back the time.
 They saw the pink colour [for fastest] on the next sector and took it without asking for proof.

 "We arrived back with the proofs and they were packing up, not even in the room.
-We showed them in the data and they found themselves with the hands tied because they had already issued the penalty.
+We showed them the data and they found themselves with their hands tied because they had already issued the penalty.
 It was very bad.
 It is something that should not happen in F1 with the professionalism and the standards F1 has right now."

 He also heavily criticised Niels Wittich, who has acted as race director at all five races this year.

-Alonso pointed to Wittich's decision not to respond to drivers' requests for an impact-absorbing barrier to be installed at a corner where Ferrari's Carlos Sainz crash heavily in Friday practice in Miami.
+Alonso pointed to Wittich's decision not to respond to drivers' requests for an impact-absorbing barrier to be installed at a corner where Ferrari's Carlos Sainz crashed heavily in Friday practice in Miami.

 Sainz had complained in the drivers' briefing that the impact was far more severe than it should have been given the low speed involved, but was told it was a freak accident and a barrier was not necessary.